CANITEY/obsidian/5 - Main Notes/Subdomain enumeration.md

 cons:
 - lots of domains may be dead
 - doesn't get you all data

 # [[Active subdomain enumeration]]
+In this method you try to get subdomains using active tools and methods, by bruteforcing or gather domains from the actual si

 # References